niklas-w/Molecular-systematics-course/Tutorials/3.ModelSelection/Readme.md

 ```

-In this block it tells you what alignment have been used, what we have chosen for the branchlenghts, which models have been considered, what criteria is used to choose the best model and finally what kind of search we have done in the model space.
+In this block it tells you which alignments have been used, what we have chosen for the branchlenghts, which models have been considered, what criterion is used to choose the best model and finally what kind of search we have done in the model space.
 Now let’s take a look at the real result of the analysis.
 But first do you remember how many partitions we had in the beginning?
-3 codon positions for each gene, therefore 9 partitions to start with!
+Three codon positions for each gene, therefore 9 partitions to start with!
 Which partitions are similar?
-Which ones you think that are enough similar that we could merge them in the same partition?
+Which ones you think are similar enough that we could merge them in the same partition?
 Take a look at the following block to see if your guess was accurate enough!

 ```